imazen/slimmage/README.md

 **[Live demo](https://imazen.github.io/slimmage/)**

-## Why not srcset?
+## When to use srcset, and when to use slimmage

-`srcset` with `sizes` requires you to predict how wide the image will be at every viewport breakpoint, accounting for padding, margins, sidebars, and CSS grid math.
-Get it wrong and the browser downloads the wrong size.
-Get it right and it breaks next time someone touches the layout.
+If you can reliably calculate the size an image will be at every viewport breakpoint — fixed layouts, simple pages, marketing landing pages — use `srcset` and `sizes`.
+It's native, requires no JS, and the browser can start fetching before layout completes. [srcset.tips](https://www.srcset.tips/en/introduction/) is a good resource for getting the `sizes` attribute right.

-Slimmage measures the container at runtime.
-No guessing.
+Where `srcset` breaks down is layouts where image size depends on *container* state rather than viewport state: sidebars that collapse, CSS grid with `auto-fit`, resizable panels, tab widgets, accordions, or anything where the image width can't be expressed as a viewport calculation.
+In those cases, `sizes` can't describe the relationship and the browser picks the wrong file.
+Slimmage measures the container at runtime instead of predicting it at authoring time.

 ## Install